 If you're an existing homeowner or looking into purchasing a new home, understanding when the furnace major components will need to be replaced is a necessity.
 This way you can save up the money you'll need to handle the costs.
 Your furnace replacement will be a major expense when it fails.
 For this reason, it pays to know when the furnace is going to need to be replaced so you can properly prepare.

-To make things as simple as possible, you can simply contact an HVAC technician.
+To make things as simple as possible, you can simply contact RS Mechanical.
 They will come out and assess your existing furnace unit.
-Based on their assessment, they can give you an expected lifespan of your existing unit, so you’ll know when it needs to be replaced.
-This is a surefire way to ensure that you have an appropriate idea of when you’ll need to be able to afford a new furnace.
-However, understanding what a technician is looking for can help you to determine when your furnace needs replaced.
+Based on their NATE certified technicians assessment, they can give you an expected lifespan of your existing unit, so you'll know when it needs to be replaced.
+This is a surefire way to ensure that you have an appropriate idea of when you'll need to be able to afford a new furnace.
+However, understanding what a technician is looking for can help you to determine when your furnace needs replacement.

 Figure Out the Age of Your Furnace

 One thing you really need to understand is the average lifespan of a typical home furnace.
-They last between 16 and 20 years.
+They last between 10 and 20 years.
 Do your best to look at the records for the home to see when the furnace was last replaced.
 You can do some research on your own based on the furnace model to see when that model was likely installed if you can get the actual installation date.
-This way you can plan for when your furnace is going to need to be replaced.
+This way you can plan for when your furnace replacement.

 Watch Out for Increasing Energy Bills